pawmot/stockmarket/README.md

-# TypeScript base project
+# Stockmarket

-Use this project as a starting point for developing an application using TypeScript.
+A simplistick stockmarket simulator written as a sample application using Angular2, node.js and TypeScript.